 This authentic and satisfying Traditional Irish Leek and Potato Soup comes straight from the Irish countryside.
-Serve it with a drizzle of soured cream, some fresh snipped chives, and a big chunk of warm soda bread.
+Serve this easy 30 minute meal with a drizzle of soured cream, some fresh snipped chives, and a big chunk of warm soda bread.

 This traditional farmhouse recipe couldn’t be easier, or more satisfying.
 Soup is one of the most elemental forms of cooking, and there’s something about ladling out steaming bowls of soup to the family that is so gratifying.
 This one has no bells and whistles ~ it’s based on fresh, great quality ingredients, simply prepared.

 Leeks and potatoes are a classic Irish pair.
 Both vegetables grow easily and plentifully in Irish soil, and they find their way into so many great recipes.
 Leeks can seem formidable when they’re raw from the supermarket, but once sliced and sauteed in butter they become meltingly tender and delicious.
 As for the potatoes, I use starchy russets (baking potatoes) because they provide the perfect ‘creamy’ texture to this soup without any cream.

 TIP: Traditionally the Irish don’t cook with many herbs and spices and the flavors tend to be mild, so be sure to add enough salt and freshly cracked black pepper to your soup.
 If you’re so inclined, some crumbled crisp bacon or finely diced ham makes a great topping!